 New Carousel Building Adds to Overall Vision for a Redeveloped Waterfront

-The vintage menagerie, park-style carousel that will be installed inside the carousel building was manufactured in 1924 by Spillman Engineering in North Tonawanda for Dominick De Angelis.
+The carousel sits on a custom-made steel structure manufactured by Carousel and Carvings, out of Marion, Ohio.
+The steel components will be welded and bolted in place to support the vintage menagerie, park-style carousel that was manufactured in 1924 by Spillman Engineering in North Tonawanda for Dominick De Angelis.
 The carousel was in operation until the 1950s at which point it was stored by the De Angelis family until Buffalo Heritage Carousel acquired it in 2016 with the generous support of the Margaret L. Wendt Foundation with a goal of providing family-oriented recreation on Buffalo's waterfront and to celebrate Western New York's industrial heritage.

-In addition, Assemblyman Sean Ryan secured a grant of $600,000 for the carousel restoration, Senator Chris Jacobs secured a grant of $500,000 for the building, and the Buffalo and Erie County Greenway Commission awarded $200,000 for capital expenses.
-The Russell J. Salvatore Foundation, Wegmans and West Herr have also been donors to the Carousel project.
-The Margaret L. Wendt Foundation provided a grant to help purchase the carousel
+In addition, Assemblyman Sean Ryan secured a grant of $600,000 for the carousel restoration, Senator Chris Jacobs secured a grant of $500,000 for the building, and the Buffalo and Erie County Greenway Commission awarded $464,824 for capital expenses, carousel and utility expenses.
+The Margaret L Wendt Foundation was the first donor of $250,000 for the acquisition of the carousel and most recently another $250,000 toward the capital campaign that matched a $250,000 grant from the Ralph C Wilson Foundation and also the Russell J. Salvatore Foundation.
+Wegmans is among other business and individuals have opted to adopt one of our menagerie animals or have contributed to the project campaign.

 The State has committed more than $90 million to transform Buffalo's Inner Harbor into what is now known as Canalside, a mixed-use urban entertainment destination that has received national and international attention as one of the key drivers of the remarkable resurgence of Western New York.
 Open to the public since May 2008, Canalside features several fully restored facets of the original Erie Canal, including the Commercial Slip, Boardwalk and the Historic Replica Canals.